Allentown, Pennsylvania: Parks and recreation

 Much of Allentown's park system is a product of industrialist Harry Clay Trexler's efforts.
 Inspired by the City Beautiful movement in the early 20th century, Trexler helped create West Park, a 6.59 acre park in what was then a community trash pit and sandlot baseball field in an upscale area of the city.
 The park, which opened in 1909, features a bandshell designed by Philadelphia architect Horace Trumbauer and has long been home to the Allentown Band and other community bands.
 Trexler also facilitated the development of Trexler Park, Cedar Parkway, Allentown Municipal Golf Course, and Trout Nursery in Lehigh Parkway and was responsible for the development of the Trexler Trust, which provides ongoing private funding for Allentown's park system's maintenance and development.

 Allentown's parks include Bicentennial Park, a 4,600 seat mini-stadium built for sporting events, the 127-acre Cedar Creek Parkway, which includes Lake Muhlenberg, Cedar Beach, and Malcolm W. Gross Memorial Rose Garden, East Side Reservoir (15 acres), Irving Street Park, Kimmets Lock Park (5 acres), Lehigh Canal Park (55 acres), Lehigh Parkway (999 acres), Old Allentown Cemetery (4 acres), Jordan Park, South Mountain Reservoir (157 acres), Trexler Park (134 acres), Trout Creek Parkway (100 acres), Joe Daddona Park (19 acres), Keck Park, Percy Ruhe Park, also known as Alton Park, and West Park (6.59 acres).

 Amusement park

 Steel Force (left) and Thunderhawk (right), two roller coasters at Dorney Park & Wildwater Kingdom in Allentown, the nation's fifth-longest continuously operating amusement park.
 At 5600 ft in length, Steel Force is the eighth-longest steel roller coaster in the world; it has a first drop of 205 ft and a top speed of 75 mph.

-Allentown is home to Dorney Park & Wildwater Kingdom, the nation's fifth-longest continuously operating amusement park, and one the largest amusement and water parks in the United States.
+Allentown is home to Dorney Park & Wildwater Kingdom, the nation's fifth-longest continuously operating amusement park, and one of the largest amusement and water parks in the United States.
 Dorney Park's Steel Force roller coaster is the eighth-longest steel rollercoaster in the world.